Lemon Poppy Seed Muffins

 Add dry ingredients.
 Then add the baking powder, baking soda, and salt.
 Whisk again.
 Finally, add the flour and use a spoon to mix until just combined.
 A few lumps are ok.

-Pour batter in muffin tins.
-Line a muffin tin with paper liners.
-Then use a measuring cup to pour the batter into the liners to to the tops.
+Pour batter in a muffin tin.
+Add paper liners to a muffin tin.
+Then use a measuring cup to pour the muffin batter into the liners to the tops.

 Bake.
 Bake the muffins in a preheated 425 degree oven for seven minutes.
 Turn down heat to 350 degrees and finish baking, about six more minutes or until just done in the center.